-Many people, and perhaps most, living in what used to be the City of Westmount, Québec, now a suburb of Montréal, are probably not aware that one of the greatest stars, and one of the most powerful woman in Hollywood, was born and grew up in their area.
+Many people, and perhaps most, living in the City of Westmount, Québec probably have no idea that one of the greatest stars, and one of the most powerful woman in Hollywood, was born and grew up in their area.

-The future star began life as Edith Norma Shearer on August 11, 1902.
+The future star began life as Edith Norma Shearer on August 10, 1900, although some sources say she was born in 1902.
 She was named for her mother, Edith Fisher Shearer, an English woman from a family that had produced a long line of clergymen.
 Norma's father, Andrew Shearer, a Scotsman, was a general contractor and construction company executive, having first worked at and then inherited the business when his father passed away.
 His company was the first to manufacture hockey sticks at the factory then located at 225 St. Patrick Street.
 Norma and her older siblings, sister Athole and brother Douglas, grew up in one of the homes her father had built for the well-to-do on Grosvenor Street, which runs up the slopes of the mountain that is both the source of its name and the main geological feature of Westmount.

 Whether it was the influence of those early movies, or her own dreams, Shearer was aware from a fairly early age that she had charm and good looks.
 She needed no encouragement to enter a beauty contest and it came as no surprise when she won.
 She was just 15 years old, but was quickly becoming aware of herself as a young woman.
 It was also around this time that the family's fortunes were falling.
 As the First World War drew to a close, the post-Victorian world was changing.
 Money was tight and demand for large comfortable homes was on the wane.
 There is also a suggestion that Norma's father suffered from depression, or something more serious.
 Whatever the reason, his construction business was in trouble and everyone in the family knew they would have to make some severe changes in their spending habits.
 The Shearers sold their home on the mountain and moved to 11 Clandeboye Avenue.
 It was a more moderate and affordable home in a less imposing neighborhood, but the Shearers were a close family and they all worked together to pull through this crisis.
 In fact, Norma quit school at 16 years old and began plugging sheet music.
 Mrs. Shearer went to work for a department store, Athole found employment as an office clerk, and Douglas, who would later go on to become one of the most important behind-the-scenes people in Hollywood, found a job as an assistant technician with an electrical-engineering firm.